 Annual DuesAnnual dues are set by the Board of Directors.

 Membership dues for calendar year 2019 are $45 per farm, increasing to $55 after January 31, 2019.
 You can pay for membership, register for annual meeting(s), sign up for CAPS accreditation, and/or make an optional donation to the vegetable and berry research and extension fund by clicking here.
 (For new arrivals, and the very forgetful, membership fee is waived after Oct.
 1 each year for the final 3 months of the year.
 During that period, simpy email firstname.lastname@example.org to join.)

-Commercial memberships for 2019 start at $55/year, and for 2019 include an ad in the January 21, 2019 Annual Meeting booklet if paid for prior to November 21 2019.
+Commercial memberships for 2020 will start at $75/year, and include an ad in the January 27, 2020 VVBGA Annual Meeting booklet if paid for prior to November 21 2019.
 Sponsorhip applications are due by November 6, 2019.
-For more information and the application form for commercial memberships and annual meeting sponsorships click here.
+For more information and the application form for commercial memberships and sponsorhips, click here.

 VVBGA Membership Benefits